DawnKosmos/learning/README.md

 # learning
-Some stuff for others to learn
+Some stuff for others to learn and use